opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 109    Having already found that the defendant’s defence of _non est factum_ has not been established and that the OCBC Mortgage is binding on the defendant, it is unnecessary for me to consider the plaintiff’s other argument of estoppel which is that the defendant is estopped from seeking an invalidation of the OCBC Mortgage even if the defendant has succeeded in its defence of _non est factum_.
 However, for completeness, I shall examine the merits of the plaintiff’s argument on the principle of estoppel.

 110    The plaintiff asserts that it relied on the Letter of Confirmation and the Form of Confirmation and Consent as unequivocal representations made by the defendant to the plaintiff that the defendant understood the terms of the OCBC Mortgage and is bound by the OCBC Mortgage.
 In reliance on these representations, the plaintiff disbursed the moneys under the facilities to the Company to its detriment.
-Therefore, the plaintiff asserts that the defendant cannot now turn back on her words and seek to invalidate her obligations under the OCBC Mortgage on the grounds that she did not understand what she signed.[\[note: 79\]](#Ftn_79)
+Therefore, the plaintiff asserts that the defendant cannot now turn back on her words and seek to invalidate her obligations under the OCBC Mortgage on the grounds that she did not understand what she signed.[^79]

 111    The defendant, on the other hand, argues that when _non est factum_ is established and the OCBC Mortgage is invalidated, all documents relating to the OCBC Mortgage and the defendant’s agreement to be bound by it will also be invalidated.
-Thus, it is not open to the plaintiff to rely on the Letter of Confirmation and the Form of Confirmation and Consent as representations that the defendant has understood the OCBC Mortgage which in fact was not the case.[\[note: 80\]](#Ftn_80)
+Thus, it is not open to the plaintiff to rely on the Letter of Confirmation and the Form of Confirmation and Consent as representations that the defendant has understood the OCBC Mortgage which in fact was not the case.[^80]

 112    The defendant further argues that the equitable doctrine of estoppel is inapplicable because the plaintiff failed to fulfil its duty towards the defendant.
 The duty to explain to the defendant carefully was laid down in the case of _Royal Bank of Scotland plc v Etridge (No 2)_ (“_Etridge_”) and in the _Code of Consumer Banking Practice_ which outlines the minimum standards of good banking practice which customers can expect from the bank.
 The defendant argues that the plaintiff’s duty as laid down in _Etridge_ and the _Code of Consumer Banking Practice_ is basically to ensure that the defendant had been properly advised on her obligations under the OCBC Mortgage, especially when she was Mr Kung’s wife and had no benefit from the OCBC Mortgage.
-Having failed to fulfil this duty, it is, therefore, inequitable for the plaintiff to rely on the representations made by the defendant regarding her understanding and agreement to be bound by the OCBC Mortgage.[\[note: 81\]](#Ftn_81)
+Having failed to fulfil this duty, it is, therefore, inequitable for the plaintiff to rely on the representations made by the defendant regarding her understanding and agreement to be bound by the OCBC Mortgage.[^81]

 113    Finally, the defendant argues that if _non est factum_ is established the defendant can avoid her liabilities under the OCBC Mortgage.
 Hence, the plaintiff is liable to return to her the net sale proceeds from the sale of the Property and the moneys the plaintiff had taken from her savings account and time deposit account which the plaintiff had used to set off against the sums owed by the defendant under the OCBC Mortgage.